WHAT IS CITIZEN VOTING?

 Most people assume that in order to vote in the United States a person must be a citizen of the United States.
 However, that isn’t always the case.
 Federal law requires citizenship in order to vote in a federal election but the law does not apply to state and local elections.
 Unless a state’s constitution specifically states that only citizens can vote, the possibility of non-citizens legally voting exists.

-Cities in Maryland, and California now allow non-citizens to vote in municipal and school board elections because the constitutions in these states do not prohibit non-citizens in determining are written in such a way to allow cities to determine voter eligibility.
+Cities in Maryland, and California now allow non-citizens to vote in municipal and school board elections because the constitutions in these states are written in such a way to allow cities to determine voter eligibility.
 Only the constitutions of Alabama, Arizona, Colorado, Florida, Minnesota, and North Dakota state that only citizens of the United States are allowed to vote in elections.
 Every other state is vulnerable to cities allowing non-citizens to vote.

 WHY IS CITIZEN VOTING IMPORTANT?